motion/orbit/next.md

 * long tail polish

+  * may want to fork electron to get better always-on-top functionality like Helium.app
+    * would let us do better spotlight stuff
   * disable when super low battery
   * bridge both setState and receiveState should batch a tiny bit
     * if multiple setstate called before settimeout, group them